Ruxpins/Ruxpins/README.md

 - 👋 Hi, I’m @Ruxpins
-- 👀 I’m interested in ... everything
+- 👀 I’m interested in ...
+MDM/EMM Dev
 - 🌱 I’m currently learning ...
 Azure DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me ...
-Linkedin.com
+Linkedin.com/in/cwill3

 <!---
 Ruxpins/Ruxpins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.